Home

 Cliff Swallows

-On swallow that seems a combination of the others in the species is the Cliff Swallow.
-It has the buff back of the barn swallows belly and the red of its throat, but it does not have the same tail and has what looks like a ring around its neck, which seem to be the most obvious markers.
-They build their nests under bridges and on cliffs with the mud technique of other swallows.
+One swallow that seems a combination of the others in the extended species is the Cliff Swallow.
+It has the buff back of the barn swallows belly and the red of its throat; however, it does not have the same tail.
+And it has what looks like a ring around its neck, which seems to be the most obvious of markers.
+They build their nests under bridges and on cliffs with the mud daub technique of other swallows.

-There was a Joan Baez song that we used to sing at the Cottonwood Gulch in New Mexico.
-I always associated it with winging swallows and the majesty of free will, when we sang that one.
+There was a song by Joan Baez that we used to sing at the Cottonwood Gulch in Thoreau, New Mexico.
+I always associated the song with winging swallows and the majesty of free will, when we sang that one.
 Here are the lyrics:

 On a wagon bound for market